GENESISHASH/nft-dao/readme.md

 [ ] - vault needs to have initial debt limit in pusd
   - function to change this value by gov wallet
   - if debt limit exceeded a new position's pusd value, opening that new position will fail temporarily

-## @questions
-- what happens if the user has transferred their PUSD into another coin
-  - we can't burn what they have left, we're fine just taking the colatteral in that case?
-  - liquidation should function like this:
-    - colatteral goes to the dao
-    - any pusd they control should be burned

 # notes
 ```